silvxlabs/DripTorch/README.md

 burn_unit = dt.BurnUnit(polygon, 90, epsg=<epsg_code>)
 ```

 If your spatial data is formatted in GeoJSON then use the `from_json()` alternative constructor.
-DripTorch will look through the list of features and extract the first instance of a polygon geometry.
-A great site to create GeoJSON feature collections is [geojon.io](https://geojson.io).
+DripTorch will look through the list of features and extract the first instance of a polygon geometry. [geojon.io](https://geojson.io) is a great web application for creating GeoJSONs.

 ```python
 # Define GeoJSON feature collection